 - Kitty Pryde is a trained ninja and tends to go unnoticed in the yellow and black "bumblebee" costume.
 And this is without taking into account that she can phase.

 - Nightcrawler, whose costume is largely red and white, turns invisible (except for his eyes) in shadow, and can Wall Crawl like Spider-Man.
 As long as he doesn't teleport and give himself away, he's super stealthy.
 (He does have a "secondary mutation" of camouflaging while wearing a suit of unstable molecules.
-But this is never mentioned.)
+If there's any shadows at all, he can blend into them.
+But this is virtually never mentioned.)

 - Deadpool is a borderline Cloudcuckoo Lander example.
 If he's concentrating enough to stop the constant stream of crazed, manic, fourth-wall breaking babble, he can be quite stealthy.
 Of course sometimes he is stealthy because of the constant stream of crazed, manic, and fourth-wall breaking behavior.
 The Skrulls were not looking for a Super 'hero' hidden dressed as a baseball mascot.

 - Spider-Man comes close because of No Peripheral Vision and the fact that he's got faster reflexes than normal humans.
-Apparently no one in the Marvel Universe ever looks up.
+Apparently no one in the Marvel Universe ever looks up (which is an important point made in the superhero comic invincible that heroes have a tendency to move above the populace who never look up but often look up themselves which separates them from the average civilian).

 - The ever present Hand clan (originally from Daredevil, but now they're everywhere) wear bright red costumes.
 And let's not forget former Hand disciple Elektra's revealing leotard and loin-cloth... thing.